 Slavery Remembrance Day, or International Day for the Remembrance of the Slave Trade and its Abolition, is observed on August 23 all over the world.
 The day was chosen by the United Nations Educational, Scientific, and Cultural Organization (UNESCO) to memorialize the transatlantic slave trade.

 The slave trade was one of the most horrible infringements of human rights in human history.
 For over 400 years, more than 15 million men, women, and children from Africa were the victims of the transatlantic slave trade.
-During this time, people were taken from their home tribes and forced to work under grueling conditions with little to no pay.
+During this time, people were taken from their home tribes and forced to work under grueling conditions with no pay.

 Slavery Remembrance Day is not just about remembering the horrors of slavery and honoring its victims; it is also about working to ensure the system of racism that caused slavery is abolished completely in today’s world.
+To support the cause, Scholaroo is a platform that provides information on scholarships from around the world to help improve the lives of students who require aid and support for their further education.

 History of Slavery Remembrance Day